-- Pass around store bought rock candy (without the label) and ask students to infer which ingredients are in rock candy.
-You may let students have a small taste of the rock candy if you choose.
+- Pass around store-bought rock candy (without the label) and ask students to infer which ingredients are in rock candy.
+After the activity and after students have cleaned up and washed their hands, you can let students have a small taste of rock candy if you choose.

 - When sugar is added to water, the sugar crystals dissolve.
-When you add sugar to the point it can no longer be dissolved, the solution is called saturated.
+When you add sugar to the point it can no longer be dissolved, the solution is called saturated at that temperature.

-- Saturation points can be different depending on the temperature of the solution; higher temperatures can hold higher amounts of sugar.
+- Saturation points can be different depending on the temperature of the solution; higher temperatures can hold greater amounts of sugar.

-- When candy is done cooking and begins to cool, there is more sugar in the solution than typically possible and the solution is supersaturated with sugar.
+- When rock candy solution begins to cool, there is more sugar in the solution than typically possible at the cooler temperature and the solution is supersaturated with sugar.
 In a supersaturated state, sugar will begin to crystallize into a solid state.